dudebing99/Blog/trouble_shooting.md

 > yum install glibc-headers gcc-c++ -y
 > ```

-## package xxx: cannot download, $GOPATH not set.
+## [Golang] package xxx: cannot download, $GOPATH not set.
 For more details see: go help gopath

 **系统环境**